Walk, ride, and drive around Normandy and Brittany in seven days

 Our itinerary — at a glance

 Day 1 – Paris to Rouen

-We arrived at CDG in the early morning.
+We arrived at Paris Charles de Gaulle Airport (CDG) in the early morning.
 Although there are other public transportation options (such as the regional RER train) also available, we chose to take a taxi (50 euros) to the Gare St. Lazare to catch our train to Rouen (about 1.5 hours).

 Train booking tip: We used the OUI.sncf app to research and book rail tickets while in France.